globus-labs/RichContext/JPAM-Taxonomy/README.rst

 * JPAM-pull: Scripts for downloading articles from JPAM. volume_iterator.py retrieves a collection of DOIs from specified JPAM volumes. percentage_pull.py then downloads full text articles and metadata for those publications.
 * JPART-pull: Scripts for downloading articles from JPART. pull.py downloads papers from the JPART website.
 * PAR-pull: Scripts for downloading articles from PAR. pull.py downlaods papers from the PAR website.

-The second collection of scripts create the ontology using herirachical LDA and heirarchical clustering of LDA topics

-* tree.py: a script to create a hierarchical LDA topic model for a given corpus.

-The third collection of scripts associates lables with topics identified by the topic model
+The second collection of scripts associates lables with topics identified by the topic model

 * wiki.py: a script to associate labels with topics.
 It uses various methods for identifying labels and different distance measures to associate labels with a given topic.

-The fourth collection of scripts visualizes and compares the various datasets.
+The third collection of scripts visualizes and compares the various datasets.

-* compare_corpera.ipynb: a notebook that compares articles from the three journals.
+* compare_corpora.ipynb: a notebook that compares articles from the three journals.
 Specifically it calculates k-nearest neighbors from journal vectors and unique fingerprints for each journal.
-* Dendrogram.ipynb: a notebook that creates dendogram visualizations of the derived ontologies as well as graphs that show the connections between topics.
+* Dendrogram.ipynb: a notebook that creates dendogram of topics and its visualizations.
+Applies wiki.py to that dendrogram to infer the full hierarchical derived ontology as well as graphs that show the connections between topics.